hsihung86/Hello-World/README.md

 # Hello-World
-Just the first test in GitHub
+Just the first test in GitHub for different Git command.